 dental care for chemotherapy patients

-At Metropolitan Dental Care, we are sensitive to the individual needs of our patients.
-When a cancer diagnosis is delivered, we know it can be scary and overwhelming.
+Our Denver dentists are sensitive to the individual needs of our patients.
+When a cancer diagnosis is delivered, the Metropolitan Dental Care team knows it can be scary and overwhelming.
 Although certain treatments, such as chemotherapy and radiation are two of the most common remedies used in treating cancer, both come with a long line of physical side effects, including hair loss, fatigue, weight loss, and nausea.
 However, they can also have an adverse effect on your oral health.
 In return, your oral health can also compromise your immune system, which could be detrimental for patients battling cancer and going through treatment.

 how your oral and physical health are related